es2681/group_project/README.md

     - Shows that DBN is the primary key
     - shows all the tables are connected to all_data based on DBN
     - has columns we are considering using

+## Segment 2:

+Now that the data has been added to the database, PS_School_Analysis, we have to clean it, so that it can show the data we want.
+Some tables were easy to clean/alter and join via SQL, except for the following tables:

+- Ethnicity table
+- Poverty table
+- SWD (student with disabilities)

+If we were to use SQL to clean/alter data, we would have duplicate results, making it complex to clean.
+As an alternative, we decided to do a data clean up via Pandas.
+Before loading our dataset, we used SQL to create a skeleton of how our table will look once we used a JOIN statement.
+Later, tables above were first loaded onto our Jupyter notebook and then we indicated which columns we wanted to keep.
+We then removed all DBN, School_Name, and Cohort_Year duplicates.
+The results we wanted populated and then saved under “transformed_XXX_table.

+Our Ethnicity table was by far a more complexed table to clean and set up through SQL.
+The only way to get our table into our database was to connect our database with pandas via SQLAlchemy.
+Once SQLAlchemy was running, we imported our cleaned ethnicities data and created a table in our database (see image in images folder)

 ## Machine Learning Model
 - We are going to use K-Means unsupervised learning model to find similarities between schools.